-Founded in 1974, the AIFVF has been presenting the best in international film for 45 years.
+Founded in 1974, the AIFVF has been presenting the best in international film for 49 years.
 Known globally as a festival that supports cinema from underground and marginalized populations, the AIFVF represents the values that we share as a community.
 It is a champion of justice and provides a voice for underrepresented artists and viewpoints on a global level.
-For four decades, Athens International has embraced experimental, narrative, short-form, feature length, and documentary films from every corner of the globe, offering filmmakers a stellar platform for public exposure and an environment that values artistry above marquee names and industry relationships.
-AIFVF is recognized by the Academy® of Motion Picture Arts and Sciences.
+For almost five decades, Athens International has embraced experimental, animated, narrative and documentary, short-form and feature length films from every corner of the globe, offering filmmakers a stellar platform for public exposure and an environment that values artistry above marquee names and industry relationships.
+AIFVF is recognized by the Academy® of Motion Picture Arts and Sciences as a qualifying festival in the short narrative and short animation categories.

 The Competition Process